What is plumbing and drainage insurance?

 What’s included in plumbing and drainage insurance?

-The benefit of taking out specialist plumbing and drainage cover means you’ll usually have extra protection against:
+The benefit of taking out specialist plumbing and drainage cover means you’ll usually have extra protection and peace of mind against:

 Leaking pipes or dripping taps